Dynamical Variational Autoencoders: A Comprehensive Review: Inference model

-We remark that this approximate inference model is inconsistent with the true posterior $p_{\theta}(\myz[1:T] | \myx[1:T])$ in several points: At each time $t$, it does not consider the future observations $\myx[t+1:T]$, nor the past latent states $\myz[1:t-1]$.
-As discussed in Section~\ref{sec:sharing}, the internal states of the encoder and of the decoder can be identical or they can be different.
-In STORN, given the choice of the inference model, these internal states depend on different variables, and therefore they are different.
+The corresponding graphical model is shown in Figure~\ref{fig:STORN-inference}.
+Note that this inference model is inconsistent with the exact posterior distribution $p_{\theta}(\myz[1:T] | \myx[1:T])$ at several points: At each time $t$, it neither considers future observations $\myx[t+1:T]$ nor past latent states $\myz[1:t-1]$.
+As discussed in Section~\ref{sec:sharing}, the internal states of the encoder and of decoder can be identical, or they can be different.
+In STORN, given the choice of the inference model, these internal states depend on different variables and, therefore, are different.